postmanlabs/gsoc/README.md

 # Postman Google Summer Code

-This repository contains information about Postman's open source projects in Google Summer of Code.
+This repository contains information about Postman's open source projects in Google Summer of Code.</br>
-Also, check out AsyncAPI which has joined with Postman -- https://github.com/asyncapi
+Also, check out AsyncAPI which has joined hands with Postman -- https://github.com/asyncapi

 # Communication